 As an author and journalist, Cliff has written articles for EQ Magazine, Recording Magazine, and ProSound News, along with numerous music websites and blogs.
 Cliff's first ebook, The Songwriter's Guide to Recording Professional Demos, has sold over 6,000 copies.

 Todd Howard is a training producer at LinkedIn Learning, an author, and a prolific musician.

 As founder and principal of Howard Digital Media, a Massachusetts-based creative media development company, Todd Howard worked for 15 years in the fields of film and video production, DVD authoring, web site development, music composition and audio production, and professional and personal software training on the Macintosh.Todd became a published author in 1998 with Who's Afraid of HTML?, and the third edition of his GarageBand tome, GarageBand '11 Power!, was released in 2011.
 Also in 2011, Todd relocated to the west coast with his wife and son to take a job as a training producer with lynda.com.

-David Franz is a producer, songwriter, and educator.
-His music is in TV, films, and Fortune 500 ad campaigns.
+David Franz is a producer, engineer, songwriter, multi-instrumentalist, performer, videographer, and educator.

 Yeuda Ben-Atar (aka Side Brain) produces, performs, and studies electronic music and teaches Ableton Live.

 Yeuda Ben-Atar (aka "Side Brain" or "Juda Baduda") produces, performs, and studies electronic music.
 He started out his musical career playing the keys and guitar in the 90s.
 After discovering Ableton Live 6 in 2007, he started producing electronic, hip-hop, and soul-oriented music and in 2011 he released an album on Holy Dubs Recording, a Jerusalem-based company.